stanley-fork/WFGY/TensionUniverse/EventHorizon/README.md

 ### What is NOT open source here

 - **WFGY 3.0 production engine** is not published here.
-- **Tension Universe AI** as a product level system is not promised to be open sourced.
+- **Tension Universe AI** as a product-level system is not promised to be open sourced.
 - Any hosted service, paid offering, private runtime, private model control logic, or commercial deployment version is out of scope of this repository.

-This repo is a demo window and a spec.
+This repository is a demo window and a specification.
 It is not a commitment to open source the commercial engine.

 ---